tsalkakis-d/codegrid/README.md

 ## Introduction

 **codegrid** is a lightweight framework designed to simplify Javascript asynchronous programming, both in web browser and server (node.js).
 It is very easy to learn and very easy to build large scale applications with.
-It can be used to synchronize data between code in the same module, code in different modules, code between a server and web browser or code between two servers.
+It can be used to synchronize data between code in the same module, in different modules, between a server and web browser or between two servers.

 While promises implement asynchronous programming by giving emphasis on code, _codegrid_ attempts a different approach by moving the weight on data.
 This gives _codegrid_ an advantage when building large scale applications, because the art of programming is more mature for creating large quantities of data than creating large quantities of code.
 Increasing the code can lead quickly to applications that are very difficult to maintain.
 On the other side, increasing the data is a simpler process, as long as we follow two important principles: Define well and repeat often our data structures.

-Furthermore, task automation becomes easier when information is kept in data rather than in code.
+Also, task automation becomes easier when information is kept in data rather than in code.

-To understand how codegrid works, imagine that your application can be drawn in a two-dimensional diagram:
+To understand how codegrid works, imagine that an application can be drawn in a two-dimensional diagram:
 - The horizontal axis of the diagram is the code flow, while the vertical axis is the data flow.
 - A sequence of code instructions is drawn as a horizontal narrow rectangle: Code inside the sequence executes from left to right.
 - A queue of data objects is drawn as a vertical narrow rectangle: Data items are received on the queue top and they are consumed sequentially on the queue bottom.